 - Implement PKCE flow initialization as described in AUTH.md Section 6.3

-This explicit linkage between tasks and specifications created a powerful feedback loop.
-When working on a specific task, both the AI and I could reference the exact requirements, reducing drift between intention and implementation.
+- Return appropriate response format per AUTH.md Section 3.1.2Linking tasks to specifications this way created a useful feedback loop.
+While working on any one task, both the AI and I could check the exact requirements, so intention and implementation stayed close together.

-The Meta-Prompt: Instructing the AI How to Assist
+The meta-prompt: instructing the AI how to assist

 Task Declaration: I'm working on [current task from TODO.md].